 The individual pursuing the two-year program in Computer Applications and Office Technologies, which leads to the Associate in Arts Degree, will receive training in both the skills and the concept knowledge necessary for success in the business world.
+The courses listed below are those that fulfill the requirements for the Associate in Arts Degree.
+NOTE: A minimum of 60 units must be completed to earn the

-NOTE: A minimum of 60 units and a cumulative GPA of 2.0 or higher must be completed to earn the Associate in Arts Degree.
-Always consult a counselor for information on graduation requirements, residency requirements and transfer information.
+NOTE: A minimum of 60 units must be completed to earn the Associate in Arts Degree.
+These are only the requirements for the major.
+Always consult a counselor for information on graduation requirements and transfer information.